+ASIDE.
+Every elliptic modular curve is defined in a natural way over a number field k (which depends on the curve).
+For analysts, the explanation for this is that the Fourier expansions at the cusps provide a k-structure on the spaces of modular forms (hence a projective embedding over k).
+For algebraic geometers, the explanation is that the curve is the solution of a moduli problem that is defined over k.
+Shimura (1967) showed that every quotient of $\mathcal{H}1$ by a quaternionic congruence group has a "naturally-defined" model over a specific number field, even when the quotient is compact (hence without cusps) and is not a moduli variety in any natural way.
+This surprised both the analysts and the algebraic geometers.
+Although Shimura's construction of the model involved choices, he showed that it is uniquely determined by certain reciprocity laws at the special points.
+This was the birth of the theory of canonical models.
+The conjecture that every Shimura variety has a canonical model is often called Shimura's construct.
 NOTES.
 Our definitions coincide with those of Deligne 1979, except that we have corrected a sign error there (it is necessary to delete "inverse" in ibid.
-2.2.3, p269, line 10, and in 2.6.3, p284, line 21).
-78We are using that $V_f(A) \cong H_1(A, \mathbb{Q}) \otimes{\mathbb{Q}} \mathbb{A}f$ - see (41).
-13 Uniqueness of canonical models In this section, I sketch a proof that a Shimura variety has at most one canonical model (up to a unique isomorphism).
+2.2.3, p.
+269, line 10, and in 2.6.3, p.
+284, line 21).
+See my letter to Deligne, 28.03.90 (available on my website under articles).
+13 Uniqueness of canonical models In this section, we sketch a proof that a Shimura variety has at most one canonical model (up to a unique isomorphism).
 Extension of the base field PROPOSITION 13.1.
-Let k be a subfield of an algebraically closed field Ω of characteristic zero.
-If V and W are varieties over k, then a regular map $V{\Omega} \to W{\Omega}$ commuting with the actions of Aut (Ω/k) on $V(\Omega)$ and $W(\Omega)$ arises from a unique regular map $V \to W$.
-In other words, the functor $V \mapsto V{\Omega} + action \text{ of } \operatorname{Aut}(\Omega/k) \text{ on } V(\Omega)$ is fully faithful.
+Let k be a subfield of an algebraically closed field $\Omega$ of characteristic zero.
+If V and W are varieties over k, then a regular map $V{\Omega} \to W{\Omega}$ commuting with the actions of Aut $(\Omega/k)$ on $V(\Omega)$ and $W(\Omega)$ arises from a unique regular map $V \to W$ .
+In other words, the functor $V \rightsquigarrow V{\Omega} + action of \operatorname{Aut}(\Omega/k) on V(\Omega)$ is fully faithful.

 PROOF.
-See AG 14.7.
-[The first step is to show that the $\Omega^{\text{Aut}(\Omega/k)} = k$, which requires Zorn's lemma in general.]
+See AG 16.9.
+[The first step is to show that the $\Omega^{\text{Aut}(\Omega/k)} = k$ , which requires Zorn's lemma in general.]
 COROLLARY 13.2.
-A variety V over k is uniquely determined (up to a unique isomorphism) by V{Ω} and the action of Aut(Ω/k) on $V(\Omega)$.
+A variety V over k is uniquely determined (up to a unique isomorphism) by $V{\Omega}$ and the action of Aut $(\Omega/k)$ on $V(\Omega)$ .
 Uniqueness of canonical models Let (G, X) be a Shimura datum.